paddureddy/Test/README.rst

 Enumerated list:
 -------------------

-|3.This is to fool you
+3. This is to fool you
-|4.Above is true
+4. Above is true
-|5. you fool still you not beleiving
+5. you fool still you not beleiving
-|#. thisi is auto enumerated
+#. thisi is auto enumerated

 Field Lists
 -----------